Here We Embrace God, Faith, Equality, Truth, Love, and Justice for All of Humanity.

 American culture and law.
 Their interest is due in no small part

-to the fact that colorblindness is used to support two very different
+to the fact that colorblindness is used to support two very

 social agendas that are in direct conflict.